-When you send a large amount with TransferWise, we might also need to check how you got the money for this transfer.
-And we might ask to see some documents as proof.
+Please note: when you send a large amount with TransferWise, they might also need to check how you got the money for this transfer.
+And they might ask to see some documents as proof.

 Apart from individual transfers, there is business transfer with a fixed fee.
 Businesses can use Wise’s batch payments system to make bulk payments or mass payouts.
 It allows businesses to make up to 1,000 transactions with a single CSV file upload.

 TransferWise started as a money transfer service.
 However, it later added a virtual banking service, TransferWise Borderless, now called Wise multi-currency account.
 With this service, you can open a non-resident account.
 For example, you can open a US non-resident bank account even if you don’t have a US address or social security number.
 With this account, you can receive and send money internationally.
 The account comes with a Mastercard debit card.